Installing Jira Data Center

 2. Stop your Jira instance.

-3. Copy the following directories from the Jira local home directory to the new sharedhome directory (some of them may be empty).
+3. Copy the following files and directories from the Jira local home directory to the new sharedhome directory (some of them may be empty).

 • data